Tell your clients what coaching is

 Then I started listing specific things I could do:

-- I can provide feedback on query letters based on my experience as a literary agent and an EIC
+- I can provide feedback on query letters based on my experience as a literary agent and as an acquisitions editor

 - I can show you how to solve plot or characterization problems in the novel you’re writing now